Sweet and Hot: Plot

 Renowned producer Larry revisits his hometown, a small agricultural community, where he encounters his childhood friends Joe and sister Tiny diligently tending to their family farm.
 Notably, Tiny's exceptional vocal talent captivates Larry as she sings, prompting even the barnyard animals to sway in rhythm to her melodies.
 Impressed by her skill, Larry extends an invitation for Joe and Tiny to join him in his nightclub act in New York City.

 However, Larry learns that Tiny harbors a deep-seated fear of performing in front of live audiences, which impedes her ability to seize this opportunity.
 Determined to help her overcome this obstacle, Larry and Joe accompany Tiny to seek professional assistance from a German psychiatrist renowned for his expertise in hypnotherapy.

 Under the psychiatrist's guidance, Tiny undergoes hypnosis to delve into the root cause of her fear.
 Through this therapeutic process, Tiny recounts a childhood trauma stemming from an incident in the family barn, where she was pressured by her father and uncles to perform her musical talents.
 Overwhelmed by their expectations, Tiny retreated into a state of fear and reluctance to sing further.

 With the psychiatrist's guidance, Tiny confronts her fears and acknowledges the love and appreciation her audience holds for her singing.
 Through the power of suggestion, Tiny emerges from hypnosis with newfound confidence and resolve to pursue her passion for singing professionally.

-In a triumphant culmination of her journey, Tiny makes her debut as a professional singer, accompanied by Joe's lively dance performances and Larry's musical accompaniment on the violin.
-As the audience responds with resounding applause, Tiny experiences a profound sense of fulfillment and joy, marking a significant milestone in her artistic journey.
+Ultimately, Tiny makes her debut as a professional singer, accompanied by Joe's dance performances and Larry's musical accompaniment on the violin.
+As the audience responds with applause, Tiny experiences a sense of fulfillment and joy, marking a significant milestone in her artistic journey.